27 Yi2 頤

 The 4th line

-Text: (The subject is in a state of) reversing Yi (nourishment), (which is of) auspiciousness; (the subject ought) to stare like a tiger eyeing its prey; its desire is insatiable, (but which will cause) no calamity (or fault).
+The subject is in a state of reversing Yi (nourishment), which is of auspiciousness.
+The subject stares at the object like a tiger covetously eyeing its prey (眈眈), and its desire is insatiable (逐逐), but which will cause no calamity (or fault).

 Though the lines of the upper trigram are designated to provide food for those below, line 4 is a void feminine and lacks nourishment (food and virtue).
 Therefore it reverses the norm and seeks nourishment from masculine line 1.
 But unlike those below, it looks for virtue rather than food as Gen of the upper trigram is also paraphrased as curbing one's desires and putting moral precepts into practice.